 CapMetro's Disparate Impact threshold of 2% is based upon the adverse effects (defined above in Section 3.1.2) that are experienced by minority populations compared to those experienced by non-minority populations.
 The Disparate Impact threshold also includes benefits that accrue to non-minority populations at a greater percentage than to minority populations.
-Because the results of the Retail Access Analysis found that a greater proportion of minority populations have access to the reload network than non-minority populations, there is no finding of Disparate Impact on minority populations.
+Because the results of the Retail Access Analysis found that a greater proportion of minority populations have access to the reload network than non-minority populations, there is no finding of Disparate Impact on minority populations as there would be no adverse effects and the benefits would accrue more to the minority populations.
 Similarly, because there is a greater proportion of low-income populations that have access to the reload network compared to non-low-income populations, there is no finding of Disproportionate Burden.